Names

 Use Cases

-- •Setting up a CTF (Capture the Flag) competition profile
+- •Setting a CTF competition profile on platforms like Hack The Box or TryHackMe

-- •Choosing a Twitch or YouTube handle for cybersecurity content
+- •Picking a Twitch or YouTube username for cybersecurity streaming content

-- •Naming a character in a hacking-themed RPG or game
+- •Naming a player character in a hacking-themed RPG like Netrunner or Cyberpunk RED

-- •Building a Discord identity for a tech or gaming server
+- •Creating a Discord identity for a private infosec or CTF team server

 Tips